mitre/saml/README.md

 ```

 ### Setting the SAML Login Handler
-Once CALDERA's SAML settings are configured and CALDERA is configured on the IdP platform, the final
+Once CALDERA's SAML settings are configured and CALDERA is set up on the IdP platform, the final
-step requires updating the CALDERA config YAML file to set the SAML login handler as the main login
+step requires setting the SAML login handler as the main login handler in the CALDERA config YAML file.
-handler to use.
 Within the config file, set `auth.login.handler.module` to `plugins.saml.app.saml_login_handler`
 as shown below:
 ```yaml
 auth.login.handler.module: plugins.saml.app.saml_login_handler